-Dance Jox was created in 2013 by Tom Kilps, a former dancer of Texas Ballet Theater.
-Having a professional career in the ballet, he wanted to improve the types of garments his fellow artists need to execute their art in the studio and on stage.
+Tom Kilps, a former dancer with the Texas Ballet Theater, founded Dance Jox in 2013.
+With his professional experience in ballet, he recognized the need to improve the garments that his fellow artists rely on for their performances in the studio and on stage.

-Tom is a native of Madison, Wisconsin where he began his training with Studio One, Monona Academy of Dance, Ballet Madison and Madison Ballet.
-He continued his training with Pittsburgh Ballet Theater School, The Rock School, and Houston Ballet’s Ben Stevenson Academy before joining Texas Ballet Theater in 2003.
+Tom Kilps is a native of Madison, Wisconsin, where he received his early dance training from Studio One, Monona Academy of Dance, Ballet Madison, and Madison Ballet.
+He furthered his education at Pittsburgh Ballet Theater School, The Rock School, and Houston Ballet’s Ben Stevenson Academy before joining Texas Ballet Theater in 2003.

-During his gratifying time with TBT Mr. Kilps has enjoyed countless roles in Ben Stevenson’s ballets, some of which include “Ptolemy” in Cleopatra, “Renfield” in Dracula, “White Rabbit” in Alice in Wonderland, “Mercutio” in Romeo and Juliet, “Amour” in Don Quixote, and “Jester” in Cinderella.
+Throughout his career with TBT, Kilps performed numerous roles in Ben Stevenson’s ballets, including “Ptolemy” in Cleopatra, “Renfield” in Dracula, “White Rabbit” in Alice in Wonderland, “Mercutio” in Romeo and Juliet, “Amour” in Don Quixote, and “Jester” in Cinderella.

 Kilps retired from full-time dancing with TBT in 2015 due to chronic injuries, but continued dancing guest roles with the Fort Worth Opera, The Dallas Opera, and Contemporary Ballet Dallas before relocating to Wisconsin in 2016 to be closer to family.
 He now runs Dance Jox full-time and occasionally performs character roles as a guest artist with Madison Ballet.